ivanm451/ivanm451/README.md

-- hacking the processor to do cool math, physics and artsy stuff, with the occasional tangent into programming language and kernel dev.
+- hacking the processor to do cool stuff

 <!---
 ivanm451/ivanm451 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.